fluxcd/flagger/README.md

 ### Canary CRD

-Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler (HPA), then creates a series of objects (Kubernetes deployments, ClusterIP services, service mesh or ingress routes).
+Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler (HPA), then creates a series of objects (Kubernetes deployments, ClusterIP services, service mesh, or ingress routes).
 These objects expose the application on the mesh and drive the canary analysis and promotion.

 Flagger keeps track of ConfigMaps and Secrets referenced by a Kubernetes Deployment and triggers a canary analysis if any of those objects change.
-When promoting a workload in production, both code (container images) and configuration (config maps and secrets) are being synchronised.
+When promoting a workload in production, both code (container images) and configuration (config maps and secrets) are being synchronized.

 For a deployment named _podinfo_, a canary promotion can be defined using Flagger's custom resource: